wordrobe/cli/README.md

 ### Standard
 It provides a standard theme scaffolding/boilerplate based on default Wordpress templates files.

-## The wordress:create Command
+## Theme development
-To help you to easily create your theme's templates and features, the tool provides the wordress:create command:
+To help you to easily create your theme's templates and features, the tool provides the _add_ command:
 ```
-php app/console wordress:create [template] [filename]
+vendor/bin/wordrobe add [template] [filename]
 ```
 where [template] defines which type of content you want to be created (examples below), while [filename] (optional*) is the template's filename.